Game-of-whales/GOW-SDK-IOS/README.md

 ### Step 7

-in order to send notifications from GOW server it is necessary to pass the token information to the server.
+In order to send notifications from GOW server it is necessary to pass the token information to the server.

 ```swift
     let token = FIRInstanceID.instanceID().token();